walchko/github-blog/source/blog/adafruit/adafruit-boards.md

 - includes a hardware floating-point math unit and digital signal processing array (one command applies a math operation to a whole block of data).
 - It has 512K of Flash memory and 192K of RAM.
 - It runs at 120MHz and has 51 GPIO pins.

+## Arduino Notes

+Adafruit and others are using low cost ARM processors for small, cheap Arduino boards.
+The SAMD models made by Adafruit have some differences:

+- Enable pull-up resistors: `pinMode(pin, INPUT_PULLUP)`
+- I2C speed: you can increase the default clock rate with `Wire.setClock(x)` where `x` can be 100000, 400000, 1000000, or 3400000
+    - SAMD is capabile of I2C clock of 3.4MHz ... you are really limited by the sensor

 # References